 Try this: Strawberries & Cream Smoothie Bowl

-This seasonal treat contains Vitamin A, which is responsible for the sebum production.
+This seasonal treat contains vitamin A, which is responsible for sebum (oil) production.
 This acts as a natural conditioner for hair and promotes a healthy scalp.
-The lack of sebum leads to an unpleasantly dry, itchy scalp.
+Lack of sebum leads to an unpleasantly dry, itchy scalp.

 Try this: Healthy Pumpkin Pie Smoothie

 Egg whites contain biotin, which fights against brittle hair and hair loss.
 Eggs are also rich in cysteine, which is detoxifying and increases the thickness of hair strands.

 Start the day with a good oat breakfast, which is rich in silica.
 This mineral makes your hair more durable and strong, but also silky and healthy.